 As a team that engages in our fair share of presentations, we know how important it is to nail it, so we’re always looking for ways to improve our game.
 That’s why we’re extremely happy to be able to share valuable tips with our readers by offering a free download of the book, Present!
 A Techie’s Guide to Public Speaking, by Karen Catlin and Poornima Vijayashanker.
 This is a limited-time exclusive—good through the end of the year only!—so please take advantage soon.
+Note: This offer has expired.

 We met with the authors a few days ago and asked them to provide a little insight into why they felt the need to write this book.